jimmarq/cyfunbook/README.md

 This project is an eBook written in AsciiDoc.
 It was created to use in a 100-level course in a university to teach foundational technical skills and cybersecurity concepts.

+A more updated version of the content is available at [my personal website](https://jimmarquardson.com/116).

+No updates to the materials in this repository are planned.

 ## Current Version

 You are free to download, distribute, and use this eBook.